grange85/ahfow-www/_posts/2013/2013-02-27-originals-yours-tonight-by-martin-rev-covered-by-cagney-and-lacee.markdown

 - cagney & lacee
 ---
 <p><a href="http://www.flickr.com/photos/kayaker1204/5429041601/" title="Be Mine by kayaker1204, on Flickr"><img class="aligncenter" src="https://farm6.staticflickr.com/5173/5429041601_4b40a84e41_z.jpg" width="640" height="427" alt="Be Mine"></a><br />
-Cagney and Lacee were Dean Wareham and his then wife Claudia Silver.
+Cagney & Lacee were Dean Wareham and his then wife Claudia Silver.
 They released a mini album of covers and a couple of singles in the late 1990s.</p>
-<p>The opening track on Cagney and Lacee's only album Six Feet of Chain is called "Be Mine" and is credited to <a href="http://en.wikipedia.org/wiki/Martin_Rev">Martin Rev</a>.
-Now Mr Rev, of fab noisy electronic duo Suicide, did indeed <a href="http://www.youtube.com/watch?v=og6Xxn0ANxw">release a track called Be Mine</a>, it was on his album "See Me Ridin'" from 1996 - but the track "Be Mine" on Cagney and Lacee's 1997 album isn't a cover of that!
-No, Cagney and Lacee's "Be Mine" is actually a cover of "Yours Tonight" another track on "See Me Ridin'"</p>
+<p>The opening track on Cagney & Lacee's only album Six Feet of Chain is called "Be Mine" and is credited to <a href="http://en.wikipedia.org/wiki/Martin_Rev">Martin Rev</a>.
+Now Mr Rev, of fab noisy electronic duo Suicide, did indeed <a href="http://www.youtube.com/watch?v=og6Xxn0ANxw">release a track called Be Mine</a>, it was on his album "See Me Ridin'" from 1996 - but the track "Be Mine" on Cagney & Lacee's 1997 album isn't a cover of that!
+No, Cagney & Lacee's "Be Mine" is actually a cover of "Yours Tonight" another track on "See Me Ridin'"</p>
 <p>Again, not on YouTube so,</p>
 <p>For Spotify users:<br />
 <iframe class="aligncenter" src="https://embed.spotify.com/?uri=spotify:track:6np8bWPvrTyjL6YG3ljQGO" width="300" height="380" frameborder="0" allowtransparency="true"></iframe></p>